Special Features and Known Issues

 NOTE: Please notify your support representative prior to submitting source code where access needs to be restricted to certain countries to determine if this request can be accommodated.

-INFORMATION IN THIS DOCUMENT IS PROVIDED IN CONNECTION WITH INTEL PRODUCTS.
-NO
+INFORMATION IN THIS DOCUMENT IS PROVIDED IN CONNECTION WITH INTEL® PRODUCTS.

 PROPERTY RIGHTS IS GRANTED BY THIS DOCUMENT.
 EXCEPT AS PROVIDED IN INTEL'S TERMS